systemd/systemd-centos-ci/README.md

 utils/reposync.sh
 ```

-As CentOS 7 is quite old, upstream systemd won't work/compile there without further help.
-To amend this, we have a [Copr repo](https://copr.fedorainfracloud.org/coprs/mrc0mmand/systemd-centos-ci/)
+We need a couple of newer dependencies for systemd on CentOS 8 to cover the most
+recent features.
+For this wehave a [Copr repo](https://copr.fedorainfracloud.org/coprs/mrc0mmand/systemd-centos-ci-centos8/)
-with necessary (newer) build/runtime dependencies (specfiles for these packages
+with necessary packages.
-can be found in their [dedicated repository](https://github.com/systemd/systemd-centos-ci-specs)).

 However, we found out that the infrastructure Copr is running in is quite unreliable
 so a fair share of our jobs was failing just because they couldn't install dependencies.